 The most common file transfer system on the internet to date is known as the File Transfer Protocol or FTP.
 FTP is used to access or edit files among a set number of users with a password.
 The users can then gain access to the files shared from an FTP server site.
 Many FTP sites offer public file sharing or allow users to view or download files using a public password.

 Example: Cyberduck, Firefox

 Peer-to-peer networking involves computer hardware and software to communicate without the need for a central server.
 This type of file sharing indicates the direction of digital files over a p2p network where the files are located on one’s computer and shared with other members rather than on the main server.

 Example: Instant Messaging services such as Skype are a type of p2p network

 Removable storage media:

-This involves anything that can be removable from a device or computer.
+Unlike RAM, this involves anything that can be physically removed from a device or computer.
 The user can transfer or insert files from their device onto the removable storage media and then physically hand it to whomever they would like to share the files with.
 These can include an FTP server for security purposes, asking for a valid login and password from others to allow access.

 Example: Memory sticks, optical discs, memory cards and removable hard disks

 Online file sharing services include web services that allow users to store or share data on the internet for personal or professional use.
 One member may upload photos, documents, PDFs, etc. to an online file sharing platform which allows others to download these files using the same platform.

 Now that you have seen the number of options with file sharing, you’ll want to understand the risks.
 With hackers and malware across the web, it can be worrisome to share your important or confidential files within an internet service.
 It’s important to understand the risks involved in file sharing and to stay cautious when downloading any file.